 Diamondbacks vs. Padres: Odds, spread, over/under - August 19

-The Padres are favored in this one, at -160, while the underdog Diamondbacks have +135 odds to play spoiler.
-The over/under for the game has been set at 8.5 runs.
+The Padres are the favorite in this one, at -175, while the underdog Diamondbacks have +145 odds to win.
+The total is 8.5 runs for this contest.

 Diamondbacks vs. Padres Time and TV Channel